Zephyrus G15 EndeavourOS compatibility

 YAMAHA GENOS Workstation

 I also make generous use of virtual machines in order to keep my main installs clean.
-Once such example would be installing software to remove the annoying Razer keyboard and mouse lighting effects.
-Although reinstalling Linux takes only a few minutes, VMs are awesome for testing new stuff.
+Reinstalling Linux takes only a few minutes but VMs are unbeatable for testing new stuff.

 Zephyrus G15 Uninstalling Windows 10